 Year ended December 31,

-(in thousands) 2022 2021 2020
+(in thousands) 202 23 2022 2021

-Cost of services \$ 3,557 \$ 1,318 \$
+Cost of services \$ 3,269 \$ 3,557 \$ 1,318

-Selling, general, and administrative expense 65,422 172,367 -
+Selling, general, and administrative expense 49,490 65,422 172,367

-Total \$ 68,979 \$ 173,685 \$
+Total \$ 52,759 \$ 68,979 \$ 173,685

-For the year ended December 31, 2020, no change in control, IPO or liquidity event actually occurred or was imminent.
-Therefore, none of the phantom shares or options were vested or exercisable, and no expense was recorded for the year ended December 31, 2020 given the performance condition was not probable.
 For the year ended December 31, 2021, the change in control condition of our phantom shares became probable upon the IPO.
 As a result, the Company recognized expense in the amount of the expected cash settlement of the phantom shares totaling \$127.5 million in selling, general and administrative expense on the consolidated statements of operations for the year ended December 31, 2021.
-Additionally, the Company concluded that the public offering represented a qualifying liquidity event that would cause the performance condition of the options under the 2019 Plan to be probable of occurring, and began recognizing compensation expense in relation to those options, including approximately \$2.2 million of compensation expense related to nonvested stock options based on the service already provided by the employee at that time.
+Additionally, the Company concluded that the public offering represented a qualifying liquidity event that would cause the performance condition of the options under the 2019 Plan to be probable of occurring, and began recognizing compensation expense in relation to those options, including approximately \$2.2 million of compensation expense related to nonvested stock options based on the service already provided by employees at that time.

-For the year ended December 31, 2022, there was \$11.6 million, \$57.7 million and \$5.3 million of unrecognized compensation expense related to the Company's unvested stock options, RSUs and PSUs, respectively, that is expected to be recognized over a weighted-average period of 1.3 years, 1.6 years and 1.7 years.
+For the year ended December 31, 2023, there was \$7.8 million, \$33.6 million and \$2.5 million of unrecognized compensation expense related to the Company's unvested stock options, RSUs and PSUs, respectively, that is expected to be recognized over a weighted-average period of 0.8 years, 1.1 years and 1.1 years.

-The tax benefits recognized in the consolidated statements of operations for stock-based compensation expense were \$3.2 million and \$4.3 million for the years ended December 31, 2022 and 2021, respectively, and were not material during the year ended December 31, 2020.
+The tax benefits recognized in the consolidated statements of operations for stock-based compensation expense, including the impact of exercises and releases, were \$0.8 million, \$3.2 million, and \$4.3 million for the years ended December 31, 2023, 2022, and 2021, respectively.